JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Avabella Hawthorne.md

 | ------------- | ------------- | -------------------------------------------------------------------------------------- |
 | 5'10<br>178cm | 172lb<br>78kg | **Eye color**: [Old Rose](https://en.wikipedia.org/wiki/Shades_of_red#Old_rose)        |

-The left side of Avabella's face is covered in scars, old wounds dealt by a cursed blade which can never be healed.
+The left side of Avabella's face is covered in wounds which can never be healed.
 They have to be cleaned every day.
 They still burn.
-The scars also trail down the left side of her neck, parts of her left shoulder, and a small area on the left side of her chest.
+They trail down the left side of her neck, parts of her left shoulder, and a small area on the left side of her chest.
-She wears a white halfmask and neck covering to hide the scars.
+She wears a white halfmask and neck covering to hide the bandages.

 ### ✦ Info

 Personality:
 Avabella has grown quieter over the years, the brashness of youth having gave way to shrewdness, transformed by the weathering sands of time.
 Yet she's still not very patient.
 Yet she's still loud.
 Yet her spirit still burns fiercely, unquenchable; Yet, she is wounded.
-Avabella likes to keep people at arm's length.
+Avabella likes to keep people at arm's length; despite this, what she wants most is to prevent that which happened to her.
 Likes/Dislikes:
-Nowadays she can be alone without being uncomfortable, sometimes she prefers privacy to company but not all the time.
+Nowadays she can be alone without being uncomfortable, sometimes she prefers privacy to company, if not all the time.
 Nowadays her social battery is just smaller.
 Once upon a time she wanted to have company 24/7, but not anymore.
 She hates being clingy people and being rushed.
 She can't stand people pleasers.

 #### ¶ Backstory
 Her twin brother Logan was the only Hawthorne kid of their generation that matched her in intellect; prodigal twins, of equal level.
 Each displayed an affinity for magic early on, Ava to fire and Logan to electricity.